-Today is a long driving day as you depart Jargal Jiguur early this morning and travel around 6-7 hours through Môron to Lake Khovsgol, on mostly muddy roads.
-The first section of road is particularly steep and has breathtaking views of the surrounding plains and glacial peaks.
+Today is another long driving day as you depart Jargal Jiguur early this morning and travel 7-8 hours (350km) through Môron to Lake Khovsgol on mostly unsealed and muddy roads.
+The first section of road is particularly steep and has breath-taking views of the surrounding plains and glacial peaks.
 There will be sections of road along the lakeshore that are very bumpy.
-Upon arrival, check in to your Ger camp on the eastern shore of the lake for a two-night stay.
-In the afternoon, take a walk to the forest and visit a reindeer breeding family, where you will get introduced to their way of life.